 Value

 A tibble containing correlations for each sample.
-If n_cross_val > 1, correlations for each new cross-validation, along with standard-deviation and mean correlation is included in the tibble.
+If n_cross_val > 1, correlations for each new cross-validation, along with standard-deviation, mean and standard error of correlation is included in the tibble.
 The information in the tibble is visualised via the textTrainNPlot function.

 See also